 Here’s a good example: A lot of us are struggling with Citi Prestige changes to the annual fee (going up to $495 from $450) and other benefits, but they did add a very compelling 5X Citi ThankYou points per $1 on dining, where many folks spend a lot of money.
 If you’re in the same boat, you might consider other cards with similar earning rates at restaurants, like:

-- Capital One® Savor® Cash Rewards Credit Card – Unlimited 4% cash back on dining and entertainment, $300 cash bonus after spending $3,000 on purchases in the first 3 months of account opening, $95 annual fee waived the first year
+- Capital One® Savor® Cash Rewards Credit Card – Unlimited 4% cash back on dining and entertainment, $300 cash bonus after spending $3,000 on purchases in the first 3 months of account opening, $95 annual fee.

 - American Express® Gold Card – 4X AMEX Membership Rewards points per $1 at restaurants, 35,000 AMEX Membership Rewards points after spending $4,000 on purchases in the first 3 months of account opening, $250 annual fee (See Rates and Fees)

 The information for the Capital One Savor Cash Rewards card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 You can check out our updated list of the best credit cards for travel to see if there’s a card that’s a better fit for you.